 Directors have an obligation to protect the corporation against flawed or incomplete representation of the corporation on business documents or to third parties.
-Failure to do so may result in a fine to the director of \$200 along with personal liability to the holder of any financial instrument for the full amount if the corporation does not pay.125
+Failure to do so may result in a fine to the director of \$200 along with personal liability to the holder of any financial instrument for the full amount if the corporation does not pay.136 Directors and officers must ensure that lists of shareholders are furnished when required under the Act and not misused, sold, or purchased.
+Every person who contravenes section 111.1 is guilty of an offence and is liable on summary conviction to a fine not exceeding \$1,000 or to imprisonment for a term up to six months or to both, and where that person is a corporation, every director or officer of the corporation who knowingly authorized, permitted or acquiesced in the offence is also guilty of an offence and is liable on summary conviction to a like penalty.137

-Section 149 of the CCA contains a general offence provision which exists for breach of any section of legislation.
-No penalty has been prescribed but directors can be liable up to \$1000 and imprisoned for up to a year for doing anything contrary to the legislation or for failing to comply with the CCA.
+Section 149 of the CCA contains a general offence provision which exists for breach of any section of legislation that does not expressly provide for a penalty.
+Directors can be liable for up to \$1000 and/or imprisoned for up to a year for doing anything contrary to the legislation or for failing to comply with the CCA.
+In instances of breaches or non-compliance with the Act, the court may excuse, wholly or partly, directors, officers, managers, and auditors for such liability where it appears to the court that they have acted honestly and reasonably having regard to the circumstances of the case.138 b) Canada Not-for-profit Corporations Act